TelstraSuper has been supporting members’ retirement outcomes for more than three decades.

 Most members will keep their existing membership and account numbers when their account(s) are transferred to Aware Super.

 Your member number is the number we use to identify you.
 Your account number is the number your employer uses to pay your super contributions.
-If you have more than one TelstraSuper account, you will have multiple account numbers but only one member number.
+If you had more than one TelstraSuper account, you will have multiple account numbers but only one member number.

 A Data Migration Strategy is supporting the merger that includes several rounds of testing, extensive reconciliation and auditing across the balances being transferred to ensure their accuracy.